ptabasso2/oteljavalab/section06/README.md

 We will cover the following key areas:

-1. **Introduction to Context Propagation**: Begin with an overview of what context propagation is and why it's essential for distributed tracing in microservices architectures.
+1. **Introduction to context propagation**: Begin with an overview of what context propagation is and why it's essential for distributed tracing in microservices architectures.
 This includes explaining the concepts of traces and spans, and how context is used to link spans across service boundaries.

-2. **OpenTelemetry Context and Propagators**: Introduce the OpenTelemetry constructs for context and propagation.
+2. **OpenTelemetry context and propagators**: Introduce the OpenTelemetry constructs for context and propagation.
 Explain how the `Context` object carries data, including trace information, across process boundaries, and how `Propagators` are used to inject and extract context from carrier formats (such as HTTP headers).

-3. **Configuring the Propagation Mechanisms**: Detail the steps to configure the default or custom context propagation mechanisms in the OpenTelemetry Java SDK.
+3. **Configuring the propagation mechanisms**: Detail the steps to configure the default or custom context propagation mechanisms in the OpenTelemetry Java SDK.
 This will involve setting up the `TextMapPropagator` for HTTP headers, which is commonly used for REST calls.

 4. **Instrumenting a REST Call**: Provide a step-by-step guide on instrumenting a REST call from one service to another.
 This includes how to:
    - Use the OpenTelemetry API to create a new span for the outgoing request.